|

 sludge and deposits may dislodge such a scab, leading to a leak from

+the radiator during the flushing process.
 The advanced stage of corrosion required for

 such a situation means that the leak will occur imminently, even